Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_piipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 * Aggregate data to create new features
 * Join dataframes
 * Save the result into a Snowflake table
-* Create a serverless task to schedule the feature engineering
+* Create a serverless task to schedule the feature engineering pipeline (Currently in Private Preview)

 ### Run The Code In The Notebook